 The company was established in response to a need for local, privatized misdemeanor probation services due to a state policy of suspending misdemeanor probation services.
-Since inception, the company has grown to serve over 150 courts in Georgia within a 46 county area from 37 offices, and provides various specialty and administrative functions.
+Since inception, the company has grown to be the largest misdemeanor probation agency in Georgia.
 The overall focus has evolved from basic misdemeanor probation supervision to include a broad spectrum of community supervision programs.

-CSRA Probation Services, Inc. is registered with the County and Municipal Probation Advisory Council of Georgia.
+CSRA Probation Services, Inc. is registered with the Misdemeanor Probation Oversight Unit of Georgia.
 We meet or exceed all qualifications and standards established for private probation providers.
 We maintain liability insurance and all employees are bonded.

 Michael Popplewell is President of CSRA Probation Services, Inc..
 Mike grew up in Augusta, Georgia earning degrees in Criminal Justice and Psychology from Augusta College in 1979.
 In January 1980, he began a career as a probation officer with the Georgia Department of Offender Rehabilitation.
 He served in various capacities with the state of Georgia for 18 years.
 During his time with the state, Mike served as a field officer, transfer officer, circuit drug testing specialist, circuit public information officer, and started and supervised a circuit-wide intensive probation supervision program.